clennys/AST245-Computational-Astrophysics/README.md

 # AST245 - Computational Astrophysics HS23
-This project was created for the course AST245 - Computational Astrophysics HS23 in collaboration with my good friend @arminveres .
+This project was created for the course AST245 - Computational Astrophysics HS23 in collaboration with my good friend [@arminveres](https://github.com/arminveres).
+For more details about the project checkout our [presentations](presentation/pdf)

 ## [Kepler based Integrations](./exercises/kepler)